HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

   )
 }}

-While our results show that the TCF banner is not yet the 'industry standard', it is a step in the right direction.
-Considering the main target group of IAB Europe is in fact European publishers, having an adoption rate on 1.5% of websites on desktop client and 1.4% on mobile is not too bad.
+While our results show that the TCF banner is not yet the "industry standard", it is a step in the right direction.
+Considering the main target group of IAB Europe is in fact European publishers, and our crawl is global, having an adoption rate on 1.5% of websites on desktop client and 1.4% on mobile is not too bad.

 ## Privacy Policies